hotstuff194k/notes/README.md

 First, prioritize your tasks.
 When you are working on a project, it is essential to determine which tasks are most important and which can wait.
 By prioritizing your work, you can make sure that you focus on the most critical aspects of the project and not get sidetracked by less significant tasks or distractions.
 Use a task management tool, such as Trello or Asana, to help keep track of your priorities and progress.
  -
 Next, planning ahead is crucial.
 Before starting a new project or undertaking a large task, take the time to plan out your approach.
 Create a roadmap that outlines the steps you need to take to complete the task or project.
 Doing so will ensure that your code is structured well and that all the necessary pieces are in place.
 Planning also helps to avoid last-minute panic and stress, as you will already have a clear idea of what needs to happen and when.

+# 2024-01-02
+- Today's programming wisdom: "Code is read far more often than it's written.
+Strive to make your code clear, concise, and easily understandable by others.
+Invest time in writing expressive variable names, adding comments where necessary, and structuring your code for maintainability.
+Remember, you're not just writing code for the computer; you're writing it for fellow humans who will inevitably interact with it long after its initial creation."

+In essence, this highlights the importance of readability and maintainability in software development, which are critical aspects of high-quality, sustainable code.